BrunoCaseiro/brunocaseiro.github.io/_posts/2023-12-22-My-first-race-condition.md

     set(y)
 ```

-We are still going over how this works when used correctly.
-So two things can happen here, depending on the the conditional statement:
+We are still going over how this works when used **correctly**, so two things can happen here depending on the the conditional statement:
   - If Y is larger than X --> ``ACTIVE = x`` and ``PENDING = y``
   - If Y is **not** larger than X --> ``ACTIVE = y`` and ``PENDING = null`` (this also applies if the variables are equal, but that won't matter)

-Pretty simple, right?
-What can possibly go wrong?
+Pretty simple, what can possibly go wrong?

 ## The problem